 3. NO HIDDEN COSTS.
 Matthew charges a flat fee for all substantive representation in the case.
 The fee includes handling all Court appearances in criminal court and the DMV license suspension hearing associated with the arrest which takes place at the Driver Safety Office of the DMV.

 If you are reading this right now it is probably because you or a loved one has been arrested for a DUI in California.
 This wesite was designed to give you the critical information and resources necessary to understand the basics of Driving Under The Influence charges and its potential consequences and mandatory penalties.
 After you are arrested and facing a Court date you need to choose a qualified DUI lawyer quickly, unlike many other crimes where you can wait until your arraignment, this state punishes those who fail to take immediate action and affirmatively request a hearing to challenge their license suspension.
-A competent and skilled California DUI Attorney will be able to evaluate your situation and set an effective strategy to get you the best result possible.
+A competent and skilled California Defense Attorney will be able to evaluate your situation and set an effective strategy to get you the best result possible.
 Matthew Ruff can answer your questions about DUI law and the potential consequences one may face.
-Be aware that not all lawyers have the experience and PROVEN TRACK RECORD to represent you on a DUI, Attorney Matthew Ruff has successfully represented those charged with operating a motor vehicle while impaired and DRUNK DRIVING for nearly 20 years with Offices in Central and Southern California.
+Be aware that not all lawyers have the experience and PROVEN TRACK RECORD to represent you on a DUI, Attorney Matthew Ruff has successfully represented those charged with operating a motor vehicle while impaired and DRUNK DRIVING for over 20 years with Offices in Central and Southern California.
 He welcomes your call for cases in Torrance, Bakersfield, Redondo Beach, San Luis Obispo, Los Angeles and all of California.
 You have come to the right place to get the important legal information you need to know about CA driving while intoxicated Law and appearing in Court for your DUI .
 View Matthew Ruff's client reviews on AVVO.

 Contact DUI Attorney Matthew Ruff now, toll free at 1-877-213-4453